Thoughts on Generative AI

 "It's the worst the tech will ever be" is a catch-all expression which is always true, so it’s difficult to argue against it.

-I'm not saying a computer will never be able to design.
+I'm not saying a computer will never be able to automate every job in society.
 I'm saying it can't today and the immediate future doesn't look too rosy for LLMs either.

-At best, you can get away with AI generated pieces in a larger production.
+At best, you can get away with AI generated pieces in larger productions.

 The tech bros suggest one prompt will give you an end-to-end product: "You'll go to Netflix, type the kind of TV show you want and it will generate it".